a-schaefers/grokEmacs/README.md

 It avoids complex abstractions, leaning on `use-package` rather than custom macros or excessive layering.
 This keeps the setup portable, familiar, and free of framework lock-in, while staying easy to read and hack.
 The dashboard also resurfaces Emacs' learning tools: the Tutorial, Tour, Manual, and Elisp Intro are all on the dashboard.
 As part of the same philosophy, the author also created a [Vanilla Emacs hacking playlist](https://www.youtube.com/playlist?list=PLFf4Ibrb-mjTcoaVv6orVtH93K47GPrwl) to highlight the fundamentals.

 grokEmacs isn't meant to be the perfect config for everyone.
-It favors simplicity over elegance and defaults over heavy customization - lacking polish by design, because it's meant to be polished by you.
+It favors simplicity over elegance and defaults over heavy customization - lacking polish by design, because it's meant to be polished by the user.
 It's just an Emacs config to fork, clone, hack, and own.

 ## Features